linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

     ![Kibana Open Log Event](kibana-expand-log.png "Kibana Open Log Event")

 1. Scroll down to view the entire log document in Kibana.
-Observe the fields provided by Filebeat, including the `message` field, which contains the stdout/stderr output from the container, as well as the kubernetes node and pod name.
+Observe the fields provided by Filebeat, including the `message` field, which contains the stdout/stderr output from the container, as well as the kubernetes node and pod name in fields prefixed with `kubernetes.`.

     ![Kibana Log Document](kibana-expanded-log.png "Kibana Log Document")